 - Cash back graduation reward: Borrowers who earn their degree within five years and authorize automatic payments are eligible for a one-time payment equal to 1 percent of the original loan balance.

 - Fewer repayment terms.
-Compared to other lenders, Ascent offers fewer repayment terms for fixed-rate loans.
+Ascent offers fewer repayment terms than similar lenders.

-- Limited income-based eligibility.
+- Limited outcomes-based eligibility.
 Juniors and seniors may qualify for a non-co-signed loan based on their future income.
 But freshmen and sophomores won’t qualify for this type of loan.

 Ascent student loan requirements